Skip to product information

 9 AM Designing for Culture and Connection

-Speakers: Sonja Bochart (Shepley Bulfinch) and Sarah Bjornson (studioHuB architects)
+Speakers: Sonja Bochart (Shepley Bulfinch), Sarah Bjornson and Brandon Parker (studioHuB architects)

 Sonja Bochart will discuss how biophilic design can be utilized effectively to integrate culture and an essence of place.
 Sarah Bjornson will describe how their project team is leveraging Canada's Truth and Reconciliation Act to ensure their upcoming affordable housing building addresses the needs of their future indigenous residents, including adequately designing for past community trauma.